DobbiKov/parse_directory_contents/README.md

 Useful if you have a huge project and you want to copy the contents of each file with it's name and give it to a LLM for a prompt.

+By default, all the folders and files written in the .gitignore won't be parsed and copied.
+However, you can specify using `--disable-gitignore` flag in order to copy them as well.

+It's possible to specify files and folders that should be excluded (i.e not to be parsed) using `-e` flag and provide files and folders to exclude.

 ## Usage:
 ```
 files_to_llm <path_to_dir>